Ultimate Wolverine vs. Hulk: Issue Six

 Wolverine goes to Casablanca with a collar that Forge created and confronts Betty, who had just taken a shower.
 He tells her to put it on but she refuses, turns into She-Hulk, and the two fight.
-She gouges out one of his eyes, but he stabs her in the spleen and kidney, and forces her to tell him where Bruce is.
+She gouges out one of his eyes, but he stabs her in the spleen and kidney, and forces her to tell him where Banner is.
 She agrees, and then turns back into Betty, and Logan leaves her.

-Logan then gets on a plane Bruce is taking, and puts the collar on Bruce, telling him that if he turns into Hulk, it will choke him to death.
-Bruce asks why Logan simply won't just kill him, and Logan says that he doesn't want to kill Bruce, he wants to kill the Hulk.
-Bruce says that he won't change, and then jumps out of the airplane emergency exit in mid-flight.
+Logan then gets on a plane Banner is taking, and puts the collar on Banner, telling him that if he turns into Hulk, it will choke him to death.
+Banner asks why Logan simply won't just kill him, and Logan says that he doesn't want to kill Banner, he wants to kill the Hulk.
+Banner says that he won't change, and then jumps out of the airplane emergency exit in mid-flight.
 Logan jumps out after him screaming at him to turn into the Hulk or the fall will kill him.
-Bruce says that he will only change if Logan cuts off the collar, or else Logan will have to deal with the fact that he simply let "Bruce" and not the "Hulk" fall to his death.
-Logan, not wanting to be responsible for Bruce's death breaks the collar.
-Bruce changes to Hulk, saving himself and Logan.
+Banner says that he will only change if Logan cuts off the collar, or else Logan will have to deal with the fact that he simply let "Bruce" and not the "Hulk" fall to his death.
+Logan, not wanting to be responsible for Banner's death, breaks the collar.
+Banner changes to Hulk, saving himself and Logan.
 They both land safely in the middle of a desert.

 Nick Fury shows up and Hulk, confused and angry, grabs him and threatens to kill him.
 Fury reveals that they now have She-Hulk in their possession, and are trying to reverse-engineer what she did to herself.
-As long as they have her, he knows that Bruce will not do anything against S.H.I.E.L.D.'s interests.
+As long as they have her, he knows that Banner will not do anything against S.H.I.E.L.D.'s interests.
 Hulk lets Fury go and talks calmly with Logan about how they are going to get back to civilization.
 Logan asks if Hulk can pick him up and jump to the nearest town, and Hulk agrees.